Fred Weibel ~ Weibel Vineyards

-We have a Membership Mixer the second Wednesday of every month at various member facilities around the Delta area, 6-7:30 pm.
+We have a Membership Mixer the second Wednesday of every month at various member locations around the Delta area, 6-7:30 pm.
 Guests are welcome at our mixers.
 We encourage you to invite guests.

 - The mixers give members an opportunity to view the facilities of other member establishments.
 They also are ideal for networking among members.

-- Any business or club members in the Delta area are eligible to sponsor a mixer.
+- Any business members in the Delta area are eligible to sponsor a mixer.
 Sometimes it is convenient for 2 or more members to join together to co-sponsor a mixer.

 The Chamber Board of Directors meets monthly to provide guidance and assistance for business members and to plan events.
 Board Members attend meetings which are pertinent to local happenings and issues.
+Our board has some of the most successful business people in the Delta as members.
 Phone and email messages are responded to by the Executive Director.

 How much do you love your Delta?

 Interview with Executive Director of the California Delta Chambers & Visitor’s Bureau:

 If I donate $35 to $20,000+, where does that money go?
 How does that help the chamber, and the chamber’s mission?

 This goes into the general operating fund of the chamber.
 It is used to promote tourism, local businesses, and to stop outside forces from destroying the Delta.
 If a person has a specific project we are working on like signage or a publication that they want to donate to we can accommodate that request also.